Skip to content

 Avg annual facilities spend, large hub

-Map the full dependency chain from utility entrance to passenger experience
+Map the full chain from utility entrance to passenger experience

-Baggage systems depend on electrical distribution, which depends on switchgear, which depends on utility feeds.
-Rivolq maps these chains so a risk score on one component surfaces impact across the entire terminal.
+Baggage depends on electrical distribution, which depends on switchgear, which depends on utility feeds.
+We map those chains so a risk score on one component surfaces impact across the entire terminal.

-Score and compare infrastructure risk across terminals, concourses, and stations
+Score and compare risk across terminals, concourses, and stations

 Different terminals were built in different decades with different systems.
-Rivolq normalizes condition data so you can compare Terminal A from 1978 against Terminal D from 2012 on the same scale.
+We normalize condition data so you can compare Terminal A from 1978 against Terminal D from 2012 on the same scale.

-Build 20-year capital plans that survive bond counsel and rating agency review
+Build 20-year plans that survive bond counsel and rating agency review

-Track FAA-regulated systems alongside standard building infrastructure in a single platform.
-Compliance documentation is always current, always audit-ready.
+Track FAA-regulated systems alongside standard building infrastructure in one place.
+Compliance documentation stays current and audit-ready.

-See how Rivolq helps airport and transit operators manage infrastructure at scale — with dependency awareness, standardized scoring, and capital planning tools built for public accountability.
+Manage infrastructure at scale with dependency awareness, standardized scoring, and planning tools built for public accountability.